vihara-ambegoda/Real-Time-Triage-Monitoring-System/README.md

 # 🏥 Real-Time-Triage-Monitoring-System

 IoT-Based Patient Monitoring System with Triage Level Indication
-> This is a final year **group project** developed as part of our academic curriculum.
+> This is a final year **group project** developed as part of our academic curriculum, completed in 2021.
 > The following documentation highlights **my individual contribution** to the hardware development, sensor integration, triage algorithm implementation, and prototype design.

 ---